rtomasso/hoteldemo/README.md

 In all cases the 'night' parameter defaults to 'tonight'.
 The other valid value is 'tmrw' (for tomorrow night).
 If you want to reference something for tomorrow night, you will need to specify the night parameter.

+If a request fails, the API will return a message that may help the user make a better request next time.

 *Back End*

 All the interaction with the API is done through the Inn class.
 There are other classes to handle the rooms, reservations and the cleaning gnomes.
 The current state of the Inn is stored in local json files.
 Every new reservation updates these files.